kirill-menke/sph-simulation-unity/README.md

-# PBS-Project

-This project was developed by three students as a part of a course at the university.
+# Real-Time SPH Simulation in Unity using C# and HLSL

-The goal was to simulate water particles in real time using the SPH algorithm.
-We use unity as a development environment and for rendering.
+The goal of this project was to simulate water particles in real time using the SPH algorithm.

 A written report, for the time being still in German, can be found below.

 # Report